IELTS Cue Card Sample 13 - A subject taught in your school

 Q: How can the school help students overcome a problem with a certain subject?

 Answer: That's an important matter to discuss and it happens to almost everyone throughout their school years.
 However, there are some strategies that can be implemented to repress this kind of problem.
 Teacher's attitude is an essential element that helps children change their mindset about a specific subject and see it from a different perspective.
 Schoolmasters should urge their student to deal with this subject and make them understand it by modern methods rather than the conventional ones.
 Furthermore, they should encourage and not humiliate them in case children can't demystify the information provided.
 I believe if teachers and the school authority are sincere about helping students who have problems in specific subjects, this will be resolved with the help of reference books, consultancy and technology like the internet.

 Q: Do you think that visiting different websites has benefits for a student?

 Answer: Like any other technology, the Internet has both pros and cons for students.
 However, it is not the problem of the technology itself, rather the one who uses it.
 So, if students visit websites which are reliable, offers helpful information and study materials, they will definitely reap benefits from this.
 From different websites, students are able to read a wide variety of topics, but they should make sure that the websites they access are reliable and provide accurate information.

 On the contrary, if a student visits websites that are not reliable, not suitable for their age, and offer only entertainment and no education-related materials, then it might be negative for them.

 [Part 3 answers are written by Mary, UK, Economist & Business Consultant]

-If you can talk about this cue card you would also be able to answer the following cue cards with little changes:
+If you can talk about this cue card topic, then you would also be able to answer the following cue card topics with a few minor changes: